maxwellyang84/maxwellyang.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### Ideas To Brainstorm For Website:
+- Main Page
+- Links to different associated websites: Linkedin, Github, etc.
+- Links to Resume
+- Page to log places I've been
+    -